Physical Touch Love Language: What It Really Means and How to Use It

 Physical Touch and Trauma

 It's worth noting that physical touch can be complicated for people who have experienced physical or sexual trauma.
 Someone with a physical touch love language who has also experienced trauma may have complex responses to touch that require patience, communication, and often professional support.
-The love language framework doesn't override the importance of consent and individual history — it provides a starting point for understanding, not a mandate.

 Want to understand love languages in your relationship?
 I can help you apply them.